bcwhite-code/brians-blueprints/self-building-spacex.md

 as the destination.
 When the required liquid fuel has been loaded, get in and launch.

-Build a "Core Miner (Nuclear)" on top of a convenient fissure, sending to the receiver in the Cryonite Cores block.
+Build a "Core Miner (cannon)" on top of a convenient fissure, sending to the receiver in the Cryonite Cores block.
 (See blueprint comment for details on its setup.)
 Then use the landing pod to return to Nauvis via an "emergency burn"; it'll land some random place so be